aerickt/steno-dictionaries/README.md

        - You may find entries such as `HAU/PEU/KWRA` → haupia; these are not recommended as they may be incomplete
     - Essentially, if the vowel can be approximated with "Y", it is used
  - `KHUR` is always used for the "chur" sound
-    - In main.json, there are many inconsistent ways to write a word such as "culture"
-        - `KUL/KHAOUR`, `KUL/TAOUR`, `KUL/KHUR`, `KUL/TUR`, etc
-    - In this dictionary, culture is written only as `KUL/KHUR`
-    - Other examples:
     - `HREBG/KHUR` → lecture
     - `KAP/KHUR` → capture
     - `PHA/KHUR` → mature
- - `TWAL` is used for "ch" sounds found in words like the following that are usually spelled as "-tual":
+ - `TWAL` is used for "chwal" sounds found in words like the following that are usually spelled as "-tual":
     - `SPEU/REU/TWAL` → spiritual
     - `AOE/SREPB/TWAL` → eventual
     - `EUPB/TE/HREBG/TWAL` → intellectual